AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/01900/19_1_Transcript_Habits.md

 I have willpower, and I'm not going to have that.
 But it looks so good.
 It smells so good.

 You imagine the taste of it.
 Wouldn't that taste so...
 And guess what?
 Excuse me, would you bring me one of those, too?
 Imagination will always win out.
-Well, the good news is, you know, you can use your imagination to increase your willpower.
+Well, the good news is, you know, `you can use your imagination to increase your willpower`.

 At your level, program for what you desire.
 Get your imagination and your willpower working together.
 What is it you desire?
 Good health, that feeling of a lot of energy, a slim, sleek, sexy body.

 What is it that you are looking for?
 Program that at your level over and over.
 Then when the big chocolate yuck comes out, the big chocolate sundae, and you look at that, visualize the solution image you have created in your white-framed mirror of the mind, which is that sleek, sexy, healthy, fit, energized body.
 Imagine how good you feel all day, every day.

-This is much more valuable to you than a few minutes of taste in your mouth, isn't it?
-Get your imagination working for you instead of against you.
-Remember how we stated at the beginning of this Choose Success course that it's so important to have a purpose, that you have reasons for doing what you're doing.
+This is much more valuable to you than a few minutes of taste in your mouth, isn't it? `Get your imagination working for you instead of against you.` Remember how we stated at the beginning of this Choose Success course that it's `so important to have a purpose,` that you have reasons for doing what you're doing.
 At your level, review your reasons for wanting to change your eating habits or to exercise more regularly or to stop smoking or drinking.

 Whatever habit you want to change, any habit you want to stop, any habit you want to start, at your level, review the reasons that you have for wanting to do this.
 If you don't have any good reasons for yourself, what about your family?
 Do you want your children to imitate you to smoke or drink or lose their temper or get into trouble?
 Or do you want them to be better than that?
 Reprogram.
 Make new habits for yourself for the sake of your loved ones.